amit123-k/amit_ws/README.md

 - **`bot_world`**
 - **`bot_control`**

-### Steps to Execute each one is give inside the package
+### Steps to Execute each package is give inside the src